30 PS4 and PS4 Pro tips and tricks for getting the most out of your console

 While there's always been ways to decorate your PS4 with custom vinyl skins and stickers, there's not been an official way to change its look without heading out to buy a special edition.
 And as tempting as that Destiny PS4 is, we'd rather not shell out for another console.

-Step in , which were available on the console's original half-matt half-glossy version.
+Step in official PlayStation 4 face plates from Sony, which were available on the console's original half-matt half-glossy version.

 Although the functionality has since been discontinued on more recent models, if you fancy sprucing up your original PS4 then you can do so in a variety of colors ranging from neon orange to aqua blue, red and glacier white.

 All you need to do is slide off your original HDD cover and slide on the custom face plate.
-Ta-da, no worrying about stickers that never come off and a new looking PS4 to match that ridiculous red DualShock 4 you bought.
+Ta-da, no worrying about stickers that never come off, and you get a new-looking PS4 to match that ridiculous red DualShock 4 you bought.

 - Check out our PS4 review